 If you do not require stitches to be removed, then you might not need to schedule a follow-up appointment with the doctor.
 However, if any complications arise as a result of the procedure, such as persistent bleeding, swelling, numbness, or pain, you should contact our office immediately.

-If your child needs to have a wisdom tooth removed, call our office or request an appointment using our online portal.
+If your child needs to have a wisdom tooth removed, call our office to request an appointment.